 - Remove from the oven and cool.
 Then scoop out the flesh into your food processor and run it until the pumpkin is completely smooth.

-- Transfer the pumpkin puree to a large sieve or colander and let sit for at least 2 hours so that the excess moisture drains off.
-This is an important step so that you do not have a watery pie!
+- Transfer the pumpkin puree to a large sieve or colander and let it sit for at least 2 hours so that the excess moisture drains off.
+This is an important step to prevent a watery pie!

 Recipe FAQs

-Pumpkin pie should be stored in the refrigerator.
-Cover it tightly with plastic wrap and refrigerate for up to 4 days.
+Pumpkin pie should be covered tightly with plastic wrap and stored in the refrigerator.
+According to the USDA, it will keep for up to 3 days.

 Yes, it's easy to make mini pies!
 Spray a muffin pan with nonstick spray.
 Then cut pie dough into eighteen 4-inch circles and press them into the muffin cups.
 Divide the batter evenly among the pie cups.
 Bake at 350°F (177°C) for 30-35 minutes.